Young-ook/data-lab-on-wsl/README.md

 sudo apt install python3 python3-venv python3-pip-whl python-is-python3
 ```

 Verify your python installation status using `python -V` or `python --version`.
-**Note** Configure alias to the python version 3 binary file if you are not able to install *python-is-python3* package.
+If you are not able to install *python-is-python3* package, configure alias to the python version 3 binary file.

 ```
 edit ~/.bashrc
 alias python="/usr/bin/python3"